 He went to her and, with one clawed foot, thrust her contemptuously down to the grass.
-He then, as she lay there at his feet, whimpering, kicked her, twice, and again turned away from her.
+He then, as she lay there at his feet, whimpering, kicked her, twice, and again turned away from her. began to whimper, and moan, and whine, and he She couched down, whimpering, making herself turned angrily to face her.

 He was a dominant, and he had been displeased by her, a mere female.
+She called out something, softly urgently piteously.
 She called out something, softly, urgently, piteously, pleadingly, in Kur.
 Cabot's translator was not activated.
 Lord Grendel, half crouched down, turned to face her, and she crawled to his feet, and put her head down to his feet, submissively, and with her long, dark tongue, began to lick them.
 "She is making amends, I gather," said Cabot.

-"Turn on the translator," said Grendel, and Cabot did so.

-But then she was whimpering, not speaking, her body trembling, her head still down, to Lord Grendel's feet.
+"Turn on the translator," said Grendel, and Cabot did so But then she was whimpering, not speaking, her body trembling, her head still down, to Lord Grendel's feet.

 "Speak," said Lord Grendel to the she-Kur before him.
 "An animal is present," she said.
 "Speak," repeated Lord Grendel.
 "Before a human?" came from Cabot's translator.
+"Yes." said Grendel.
 "You would so shame me?" she said.
 "Speak or not, as you wish," said Grendel.
 "Are these things not our secret?" she asked.
 "Speak or not, as you wish," said Grendel.
 She then lifted her head to him.
-"Be my master," she said.

-"Why?" asked Grendel.
+"Be my master," she said "Why?" asked Grendel.
 "You are of little interest.
 You are coarse, gross, and plain."
 Cabot was surprised at this assessment, given Lord Grendel's earlier remarks, though, as a human, he was not disinclined to agree.

-"I doubt that you would make a good submissive," said Lord Grendel.

-"I will be the most submissive of all submissives," she said.
+"Many males have sought me," she said.
+"The world," said Lord Grendel, "is filled with fools."
+"I will do my best to please you," she said.
+"Or any male," said Lord Grendel.
+"Yes," she said, "I now know they are my masters."
+"Why is that?" asked Lord Grendel.
+"Because I am a female," she said.
+"I doubt that you would make a good submissive," "I will be the most submissive of all submissives," she said.
 "I cannot now help that."

-"Turn about, and get on your belly," said Lord Grendel.

-The Kur obeyed, instantly.
+"Turn about, and get on your belly," said Lord Lord Grendel then, with her own rope, fastened her The Kur obeyed, instantly.

-Lord Grendel then, with her own rope, fastened her hands behind her back, pulled her to her feet, and wrapped the rope, in several coils, about her body, and then, with the same rope, fashioned a leash for her.
+said Lord Grendel hands behind her back, pulled her to her feet, and wrapped the rope, in several coils, about her body, and then, with the same rope, fashioned a leash for her.
 This was much what had been done with her former rival, the victorious she-Kur in the arena, before she had been led forth from the sand.
 Lord Grendel then led the she-Kur some yards through the grass, so that she would know herself so led, helpless, on a male's leash.

-He then stopped, and turned about, and regarded that Kur who had lingered, who had not departed with the others.

-"Approach," said Lord Grendel to the Kur, and he advanced, until he stood four or five yards away, in the grass.
+He then stopped, and turned about, and regarded that Kur who had lingered, who had not departed with the others "Approach," said Lord Grendel to the Kur, and he advanced, until he stood four or five yards away, in the grass.
 "Do you want a female?" he asked him.